 If you’ve just finished your HVAC technician training program at a local trade school, and are about to look for an entry-level HVAC job, you have a few options to consider when starting your search.
-Let's go over a few possible options.
+Let's review a few possible options.

 Beyond that, some trade schools have relationships with locally or nationally based HVAC companies, giving their graduating students a path to the job or apprenticeship that suits them best.
-Many of our partner HVAC schools offer job placement services, but even if you didn’t graduate from one of them, it's possible yours does too.
+Many of our partner HVAC schools offer job placement services.

 One of my best friends owns an HVAC company in Florida.
 He rarely ever uses job posting boards, but he employs up to a dozen technicians at any given time.
 I asked him how he would feel about a recent trade school graduate calling or even stopping by the office to talk.